Apple's previous-generation iPhone, launched September 25, 2015.

 Apple announced its ninth-generation iPhones, the iPhone 6s and the iPhone 6s Plus, at a media event in San Francisco, California on September 9, 2015.
 The iPhone 6s and iPhone 6s Plus can be summed up beautifully with a single quote from Apple CEO Tim Cook: "While they may look familiar, we have changed everything about these new iPhones."

 Available with the same 4.7 and 5.5-inch Retina displays, the iPhone 6s and iPhone 6s Plus have the same exterior design as the iPhone 6 and 6 Plus, but much of the hardware inside, from the camera to the processor, is new and improved.
-Core technologies like the touchscreen and the vibration engine have been updated, and the devices are even constructed from an entirely new material.
+Core technologies like the touchscreen and the vibration engine have been updated, and the devices are even constructed from a new material.

 The iPhone 6s and 6s Plus are made from a 7000 Series aluminum alloy, which is stronger and more durable than the 6000 series used in the previous-generation iPhones.
 Apple's also updated the devices with stronger glass, made using a dual ion exchange process.
 One of the biggest changes is the introduction of a new aluminum finish in Rose Gold, which accompanies the traditional Silver, Space Gray, and Gold color options.